brunomaga/brunomaga.github.io/_posts/2019-11-12-Bayesian-Linear-Regression.md

 The posterior distribution describes how much the data has changed our *prior* beliefs.
 An important theoream called the **Bernstein-von Mises Theorem** states that:
 - for a sufficiently large sample size, the posterior distribution becomes independent of the prior (as long as the prior is neither 0 or 1)
   - ie for a sufficiently large dataset, the prior just doesnt matter much anymore as the current data has enough information;
-  - in other others, if we let the datapoints go to infitiny, the posterior distribution will go to normal distribution, where the mean will be the maximum likelihood estimator;
+  - if we let the datapoints go to infitiny, the posterior distribution will go to normal distribution, where the mean will be the maximum likelihood estimator;
     - this is a restatement of the central limit theorem, where the posterior distribution becomes the likelihood function;
   - ie the effect of the prior decreases as the data increases;